+Legal basis

-Legal basis: Regulation (EU) 2016/1011 of the European Parliament and of the Council on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No. 596/2014 ("BMR Regulation").
+Regulation (EU) 2016/1011 of the European Parliament and of the Council on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No. 596/2014 ("BMR").
 The BMR Regulation has directly applied in Poland to the full extent since 01/01/2018.

+General information

-General overview: The purpose of the BMR Regulation is to ensure proper functioning of the benchmark market, inter alia, by specifying the methods of benchmarks development and supervision over the entities that develop those benchmarks and make them available to market players.
-In addition, it strengthens the credibility of benchmarks by increasing the accuracy, robustness and reliability of benchmarks and basing them to a greater extent on transactional data.
+The purpose of the BMR Regulation is to ensure the credibility of benchmarks by increasing the accuracy, robustness and reliability of benchmarks and basing them to a greater extent on transactional data.